 See announced interim changes to program requirements due to the COVID-19 pandemic.

-Prospective trainees must have:
+All prospective trainees must have:

-- In Australia, under the Medical Board of Australia's specialist register, the title 'Specialist Palliative Medicine Physician' is not allowed.
+Australia | Under the Medical Board of Australia's specialist register, the use of the title 'Specialist Palliative Medicine Physician' is not allowed.

-- In New Zealand, the qualification doesn't grant eligibility to apply to the Medical Council of New Zealand for vocational registration in Palliative Medicine or the use of the title 'Palliative Medicine Physician/Specialist'.
+Aotearoa New Zealand | The qualification does not grant eligibility to apply to the Medical Council of New Zealand for vocational registration in palliative medicine or the use of the title 'Palliative Medicine Physician/Specialist'.